If Jesus Rose from the Dead, then (#19) the Tomb Would Have Been Empty (Theories Against)

 1. The disciples stole the body.
 From our examination of the polemic, you will recognize that this was the initial charge from the Jewish authorities in response to the claim that Jesus had risen from the dead.
 And we today might follow the same logical argument against that theory by stating that it would have been impossible for disciples who were huddled in fear behind locked doors to somehow steal the body from a tomb that had been sealed and protected by a guard of professional Roman soldiers.
 This is grasping at straws.
 However, the authorities manufactured a counter that the guards had fallen asleep, which also comes with the deepest incredulity.
 Imagine, if you will, the disciples, common fishermen most, tiptoeing up to the grave while the entire guard (possibly eight or sixteen of them) had fallen asleep, then breaking the clay seals on the stone, grunting and groaning to roll the stone away, cringing as the huge stone made loud crunching noises rolling up the trough, and the guards continued to sleep during the extended time it must have taken them to somehow wiggle a dead, stiff body out of the linen “cocoon”, and then silently carry that body away to some place where no one was ever able to locate it, despite what must have been the full weight and power of the authorities to do so.
 Is there any reasonable element within this entire scenario?
 It was clear that the Jewish authorities were desperate to cover this whole thing up at the time and so we might forgive their anxiety in not thinking clearly.
 Yet there are those today who still make this argument, as incredible as it is.
 It is even more head shaking when one takes the time to consider why the disciples would take the time to remove Jesus from the grave clothes during their heist.
 That would be like bank robbers sitting down in the bank and sorting out the coins in nickels, dimes and quarters and the bills in ascending serial numbers before they made their getaway.
 It makes absolutely no sense.
 And, we haven’t detailed all the other shortcomings, like how did the guards know it was the disciples who stole the body if they were asleep?

 2. Someone else stole the body.
 This carries much of the same impossibility that is listed above.
 Nevertheless, some have offered that the Jewish authorities stole the body, others, the Romans, and others, Joseph of Arimathea.
 First, the Jewish authorities were in a real bind to produce the body to prove Jesus had not risen from the dead.
 The distinguished Sir James N. D. Anderson stated that within seven weeks “Jerusalem was seething with the preaching of the resurrection.
 The apostles were preaching it up and down the city.
 The chief priests were very much upset about it[1]” The authorities had a lot of motive to find or produce the body.
 To have stolen it and then kept it hidden, handing a key piece of resurrection evidence to the believers, is nonsensical.
 Second, Pilate had every reason to stay away from this sort of upheaval under his jurisdiction.
-He would have produced the body if he had it.
-Third, Joseph might have stolen it, for who knows why, but we are left again with how did he pull it off with the guards and how does one explain the grave clothes?
+He would have produced the body if he'd had it.
+Third, Joseph might have stolen it, who knows why, but we are left again with how did he pull it off with the guards and how does one explain the grave clothes?
+This is what struck Simon Greenleaf (Day 16), for it is nearly impossible to understand how someone could get a body out of this sticky cocoon, and even more headshaking, why would one try to do so or take the time to do so?

 4. The empty tomb is part of the myth and legend.
 We have already dealt with this via the resurrection polemic and creed.
 Remember what Paul said when he recited that creed to the Corinthians?